Georgia Tech Yellow Jackets football: NFL draft

 Georgia Tech has over 150 alumni that have played in the National Football League.
 Tech has had ten players selected in the first round of the NFL draft since its inception in 1937.
 The first Georgia Tech player ever to be drafted was Middleton Fitzsimmons in 1937.
 He was drafted 2nd in the 10th round by the Chicago Bears.
-The first Tech player selected in the first round was Eddie Prokop in 1945 and the most recent first round Yellow Jackets were Demaryius Thomas and Derrick Morgan in 2010.
+The first Tech player selected in the first round was Eddie Prokop in 1945 and the most recent first round Yellow Jacket was Keylan Rutledge in 2026.